Electricity Supply (Meters) Act 1936

 The Electricity Supply (Meters) Act 1936 (26 Geo.
 5 & 1 Edw.
 8. c.
-20) is an act of the Parliament of the United Kingdom which regulated the provision and examination of electricity meters used by authorised electricity undertakings.
+20) was an act of the Parliament of the United Kingdom which regulated the provision and examination of electricity meters used by authorised electricity undertakings.
 It placed duties on the Electricity Commissioners to appoint meter examiners to examine and certify meters; and on electricity undertakings to supply and maintain apparatus to examine, test and regulate meters.
-The Act established that meters already in use on the appointed day (1 July 1938) be deemed as proper meters to measure the supply of electricity.
+The act established that meters already in use on the appointed day (1 July 1938) be deemed as proper meters to measure the supply of electricity.

 Background

 In July 1935 a judgment in the Court of Appeal was given in the case of Joseph v.
 East Ham Corporation.
 The case arose from a dispute between the corporation and a consumer concerning the amount of electricity consumed.
 The consumer declined to pay the full account and claimed the electricity meter must have registered the wrong amount.
 The corporation cut off the electricity supply; but the consumer issued a writ claiming an injunction against the corporation.
 This was heard in the county court which ruled there was a bona fide dispute and the corporation had wrongly cut off the supply.

 The corporation appealed to the Court of Appeal which held that an electricity inspector had never been appointed by East Ham Corporation; it followed that the consumer's electricity meter was not certified and it was not possible for the corporation to say that there was a sum due for the electricity consumed.
 The Court of Appeal held that the corporation had no right to cut off the supply and dismissed the appeal.

 To regularise this position, which applied nationally, the Electricity Commissioners considered the steps that would need to be taken to appoint electricity inspectors to certify meters.
 The commissioners' deliberations were pre-empted by the electricity associations which introduced a private members bill into the House of Commons in February 1936 to regulate the appointment of inspectors to examine and certify meters.